 Community Connections Program matches newcomers with local volunteers to help them achieve full inclusion into Canadian life.
 It manages two sub-programs:

-Multicultural Education Program’s goal is to ease the cultural transition for newcomers by fostering a welcoming and understanding community.
-We provide public education on variety of topics, including:
+Cultural Inclusion Training's goal is to ease the cultural transition for newcomers by fostering a welcoming and understanding community.
+We provide public education on a variety of topics, including:

 - Recognizing and eliminating prejudice and discrimination

 - Cultural diversity